-What Is A Preference Assessment?
+What is a Preference Assessment?

-A preference assessment is a tool used to guide practitioners in providing reinforcement to a client to increase the future probability of a behaviour.
+A preference assessment is a tool used to guide practitioners in providing reinforcement to a client to increase the future probability of a behavior.
 Plainly, a preference assessment tells us what will motivate an individual at a specific point in time.

-The Three Types Of Stimulus Preference Assessments:
+The Three Types of Stimulus Preference Assessments:

-Offering a pre-task choice, such as asking “what do you want to earn for doing this task?” is another form of asking about preferences.
+Offering a pre-task choice, such as asking, “What do you want to earn for doing this task?” is another form of asking about preferences.

 Free-operant observation allows the target individual to have unrestricted access to various items and activities, and the practitioner observes and records.
 The individual is free to navigate the items.
-There are two types of free-operant observation used: contrived and naturalistic.

 Naturalistic free operant observation occurs in the target individual’s natural environment, without the practitioner including additional stimuli.
-As with the contrived free-operant observation, the practitioner watches and records the learner’s behaviour and total duration with items.
+As with the contrived free-operant observation, the practitioner watches and records the learner’s behavior and total duration with items.